ib-nosirov/DeepLabCut/README.md

     1. Change the `IMAGE` variable in the [Makefile](./Makefile) to your desired Docker tag
     2. `make image` to build the image using Docker
     3. `make push` to push the built image
-    4. `make shell` to start a container in Docker and open an interactive bash session
+    4. `make shell` to run a container in Docker and open an interactive bash session
 2. Pull and run the Docker image via Singularity on TACC GPU
     1. Clone this repository to your $WORK directory on a GPU-enabled TACC system
     2. Change `IMAGE` in the [Makefile](./Makefile) to the same tag that you specified above.
-This is not necessary if you are okay with using the image I have pushed.
+This is not necessary if you are okay with using the [image I have pushed to Dockerhub](https://hub.docker.com/repository/docker/enho/deeplabcut).
     3. Change the `SIF` variable to a file path (usually somewhere on $WORK) where you would like to store the `*.sif` file
-    4. Launch an idev session
+    4. Launch an idev session and load the following modules:
+        1. `module load cuda/10.0`
+        2. `module load nccl cudnn tacc-singularity`
+        3. My `module list`:
+        ```bash
+        Currently Loaded Modules:
+          1) intel/19.1.1   4) autotools/1.2   7) pmix/3.1.4     10) TACC            13) cudnn/7.6.2            (g)
+          2) impi/19.0.9    5) python3/3.7.0   8) hwloc/1.11.12  11) cuda/10.0  (g)  14) ooops/1.4
+          3) git/2.24.1     6) cmake/3.16.1    9) xalt/2.10.2    12) nccl/2.4.7 (g)  15) tacc-singularity/3.6.3
+        ```
-    5. `make sing-dlc-demo` to run a [DeepLabCut demo notebook](https://github.com/DeepLabCut/DeepLabCut/blob/06c4a16828c6c335f7d332da3060516d29857893/examples/Demo_labeledexample_Openfield.ipynb) as a `*.py` script (converted via nbconvert)
+    7. `make sing-dlc-demo` to run a [DeepLabCut demo notebook](https://github.com/DeepLabCut/DeepLabCut/blob/06c4a16828c6c335f7d332da3060516d29857893/examples/Demo_labeledexample_Openfield.ipynb) as a `*.py` script (converted via nbconvert)
-    6. `make sing-shell` to start a container in Singularity and open an interactive bash session
+    8. `make sing-shell` to run a container in Singularity and open an interactive bash session

 ## Additional Docs